-How to Create a Bootable USB Lubuntu flash thumb drive using Windows.
+How to create a Lubuntu bootable USB flash thumb drive using Windows.
 Lubuntu Linux is essentially Ubuntu with an LXDE desktop environment.
 LXDE is a lightweight X11 desktop environment.
 It makes for an optimal Linux operating system choice for older or slower computers and netbooks, because requires less processing power and RAM.

 In this segment, I show you how to install Lubuntu to a USB flash drive from within Windows using the Universal USB Installer.
 I also include a secondary method using Chromosome's dd for Windows.
 When finished, you should be able to run Lubuntu from USB with Persistence.
 Enabling you to save and restore some changes on subsequent boot.
 You can also optionally Install Lubuntu from USB to a hard drive.